Menopause and Sex (cont.)

 - How does menopause affect sexual function in women?

-- What are some symptoms of menopause that can affect sexual function?
+- Symptoms of peri - and -menopause that can affect sexual desire

-- What are some treatments for troubling symptoms of menopause?
+- What are treatments are available for sexual problems during menopause?

 - Find a local Obstetrician-Gynecologist in your town

-What are some treatments for troubling symptoms of menopause?
+What are treatments are available for sexual problems during menopause?

 Estrogen therapy (ET) is available for women to treat symptoms of menopause, although due to some health risks (see below), not all women choose to take estrogen therapy.
 Estrogen, in pill, patch, trandsdermal spray, or gel form; is the single most effective therapy for troubling symptoms of menopause.
 Because ET alone can cause uterine cancer (endomketrial cancer), a progestin drug is typically given together with estrogen in women who have a uterus (those who have not undergone a hysterectomy) to eliminate this increased risk.
 Hormone therapy has been shown to have other risks, including small but significant risks of stroke and heart disease.
 Because of these risks, women who have no major menopausal symptoms may choose to avoid hormone therapy (HT) altogether.
 Most doctors agree that hormone therapy, when used for symptoms of menopause, should be used in the lowest effective dose and for the shortest time period of time possible.

 Estrogen is also available for use in the treatment of vaginal dryness as an isolated symptom.
 Topical estrogen is available in forms of creams, vaginal rings (devices that secrete estrogen locally within the vagina for up to three months), and vaginal tablets.
 These products are inserted directly into the vagina, and they can help relieve some of the symptoms of vaginal dryness and discomfort.
 Water-soluble lubricants (such as K-Y jelly, K-Y Silk, liquibeads, etc.) can also be effective in the relief of vaginal dryness.
 Estrogen administered vaginally is given in very low doses, and it is noit associated with the risks of systemic (i.e. bloodborne) hormone therapy such as that given to treat hot flashes and other widespread menopause symptoms.

 Find out what women really need.